mdiener/grace/README.md

-  test:zip        Build and then zip the tests upload          Upload the project to the specified server. lint            Lint the source folder of the project. st              Can be used with any command to show the full stack trace
+  test:zip        Build and then zip the tests upload          Upload the project to the specified server. lint            Lint the source folder of the project.
-                  (in case of an error).
 ```

 Additional Options